mmisamore/fregetalk/fregetalk.md

 > - Expressions representing I/O actions are specially labeled.
 Evaluating these does *not* cause I/O to occur.

+> - Order of I/O is separate from order of evaluation.
+This is another big
+>   innovation.

-# Purity - Why it Matters
+# Purity Matters

     // Whoops.java
     public class Whoops {